-Division 5 is an advanced level of training.
+Division 5 is a high intermediate level of training.
 Students continue to build upon their previous training.
 All pointe exercises are done at the barre and in the centre.
 Multiple revolutions in all pirouettes are mastered, the degree of the extensions is increased and students master great control and precision in all the exercises.
 Division 5 students attend two 90-minute technique classes, two 90-minute pointe classes per week.
 In addition, they attend two 60-minute character classes per month and two 60-minute variations classes per month.
 One 60-minute jazz class is also available each week for Division 5 students, but is not required.

-Division 6 is the most advanced level of training in the Academy.
+Division 6/Division 7 is the most advanced level of training in the Academy.
 Students continue to build upon their previous training.
 Virtuoso exercises such as fouette rond de jambe entournant, Italian fouette (en dehors and en dedans), multiple pirouettes ala seconde and multiple pirouettes en arabesque are mastered.
 Great emphasis is placed upon perfecting the coordination of legs, the port de bras and the epaulement in all movements.
 Also, precise use of the feet in the pointe work is mastered.
 Many students who reach Division 6 have achieved a Pre-Professional level of strength and beauty in their dancing.
 Division 6 students attend two 90-minute technique classes, two 90-minute pointe classes and one 60-minute jazz class per week.
 In addition, they attend two 60-minute character classes and two 60-minute variations classes per month.

 Master Classes are offered on a monthly basis.
 These classes feature guest teachers from Tulsa Ballet, several Universities and other world-class teachers from the region.
 Guest teachers have included Marcello Angelini, Artistic Director of Tulsa Ballet, Edward Ellison of New York City, Daniela Buson, Principal Dancer with Tulsa Ballet, Alexandra Bergman of Tulsa Ballet, Yann Irlinger, Alfonso Martin, Melanie Nasser, Barby Rhea, Carol Roderick, Susan Frei, Nathan McGinnis, Mehri Paydar, Justin McMillan, Sarkis Kaltakchian, Mary Margaret Holt, Wang Yi, Karina Gonzalez and Liudmila Polonskaya.